piitaya/lovelace-mushroom/README.md

 ### I don't see the last changes

 1. Check that your Home Assistant version is the latest.
 Some new Mushroom features can only be visible for the latest Home Assistant version.
-2. Check that you have the latest Mushroom version
+2. Check that you have the latest Mushroom version on HACS
+3. Check that you have the latest Mushroom version by checking the browser console
-3. Clear your cache :
+4. Clear your cache :
     - delete mushroom resources (https://my.home-assistant.io/redirect/lovelace_resources/)
     - uninstall Mushroom from HACS
     - reinstall Mushroom from HACS